CapitalOneCanadaHackathon/capitalonecanadahackathon.github.io/_posts/charities/2017-08-30-sistering.md

 link: sistering
 permalink: /:title/
 title: "Sistering"
-subtitle: "A women’s Place: Supporting women in extraordinary circumstances"
+subtitle: "A Women’s Place: Supporting Women in Extraordinary Circumstances"
-mission: "A women’s organization that offers practical and emotional support through various programs."
+mission: "A women’s organization that offers practical and emotional support through various programs"
 description: "A women’s organization that offers practical and emotional support through programs that enable women to take greater control over their lives."
 date: 2017-08-16 00:00:00
 theme: